-- (1) Every HBA must include analysis of how the relevant local authority's planning decisions and provision of infrastructure affects the affordability and competitiveness of the local housing market. - (2) The analysis must include an assessment of how well the current and likely future demands for housing by Māori and different groups in the community (s ) ch as older people, renters, homeowners, low-income households, visit are and seasonal workers) are met, including the demand for different types and a rms a housing (such as for lower-cost housing, papakāinga, and seasonal worker or sudent accommodation). - (3) The analysis must be informed by: - (a) market indicators, including: - (i) indicators of housing affordativy, ousing demand, and housing supply; and - (ii) information about 100 chordincomes, housing prices, and rents; and - (b) price efficiency indicators
+- (1) Every HBA must include analysis of how the relevant local authority's planning decisions and provision of infrastructure affects the affordability and competitiveness of the local housing market. - (2) The analysis must include an assessment of how well the current and likely future demands for housing by Māori and different groups in the community (such as older people, renters, homeowners, low-income households, visitors, and seasonal workers) are met, including the demand for different types and forms of housing (such as for lower-cost housing, papakāinga, and seasonal worker or student accommodation). - (3) The analysis must be informed by: - (a) market indicators, including: - (i) indicators of housing affordability, housing demand, and housing supply; and - (ii) information about household incomes, housing prices, and rents; and - (b) price efficiency indicators.